The practical guide to the many reasons that most people fail on Etsy and how you can overcome these obstacles.

 Since you are selling completely online, customers cannot examine your product in person.
 This is where accurate, detailed product descriptions make a huge difference.

-Since Etsy is focused on being a marketplace for unique items.
-An easy-to-read product description can help potential customers to understand your product.
+Since Etsy is focused on being a marketplace for unique items, an easy-to-read product description can help potential customers to understand your product.
 This is also an opportunity for you to describe what makes your product different from the competition.
-In your item description, you should also implement effective SEO.
+Ensure that you are optimizing your Etsy product description for SEO.

 3. Choose the Right Product